 Step 1 – Choose the Right School

 You must select a Designated Learning Institution (DLI).
 Immigration and Citizenship Canada (CIC) provides a list of schools that have been approved by a provincial government to host international students.
-Students can choose their DLIs based on price, reputation, available courses, acceptance rates, location, language requirements, the opportunity to work during your studies, and the possibility of applying for a Post Graduation Work Permit (PGWP) afterwards.
+Students can choose their DLIs based on price, reputation, available courses, acceptance rates, location, language requirements, the opportunity to work during your studies, and the possibility of applying for a Post Graduation Work Permit (PGWP) afterward.

 The PGWP enables students to work in Canada after graduation and apply the knowledge & skills they’ve just acquired.
 There are a number of eligibility requirements that must be met but this is an opportunity worth pursuing.